 All Entities: Read permission are allowed to query Data API using wildcards as part of entity name as well as execute SQL queries without entity name conditions.
-However in both cases, the results are filtered based on the user's effective permissions, therefore different users can see different results for the same API request or SQL query depending on their entity permissions.
+However in both cases, the results are filtered based on the effective permissions of that particular user, therefore different users can see different results for the same API request or SQL query depending on their entity permissions.

 Entity View Permissions

-The user is implicitly authorized to access an Entity View if it has
+The user is authorized to access an Entity View if the user has

 The portal permissions define which portals the user is authorized to view.

-Permissions to view the portal are granted to User Groups.
+Permissions to view a portal are granted at the User Group level.

-The permissions are enforced both for template and regular portals.
+Permissions are enforced for both template portals and regular portals.

 All Portals Permission

 All Portal permission whereby its members are authorized to view all portals.